AxisCommunications/acap-documentation/docs/acap-sdk-version-3/develop-applications/vapix-access-for-acap-applications.md

 2. Generate and set credentials:

-    The credentials obtained from the D-Bus call are concatenated and then added to the cURL request.
+    The credentials obtained from the D-Bus call are concatenated and then added to the curl request.

     ```c
     curl_easy_setopt(curl, CURLOPT_USERPWD, credentials);